ROCm/hipfort/README.md

 ## hipfc wrapper compiler and Makefile.hipfort

-Aside from Fortran interfaces to the HIP and ROCm GPU libraries, hipfort ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system.
+Aside from Fortran interfaces to the HIP and ROCm libraries, hipfort ships the `hipfc` wrapper compiler and a `Makefile.hipfort` that can be included into a project's build system.
 Both are located in the `bin/` subdirectory of the repository.
 While both can be configured via a number of environment variables, `hipfc` also understands a greater number of command line options that you can print to screen via `hipfc -h`.